iliabylich/ruby-ractors-and-concurrent-data-structures/src/better_queue/marking.md

 What if one thread pushes to the queue the moment GC has finished iterating over it?
 Well, then it's going to be collected and then Ruby VM will crash really soon once we pop this item from the queue and do something with it (that would be an equivalent of "use-after-free" in languages with manual memory management).

 I'm going to go with a non-standard approach here that will probably work with other kinds of containers as well.
-It's looks similar to what's called "quiescent state tracking" (at least in some sources).
+It looks similar to what's called "quiescent state tracking" (at least in some sources).
 Briefly:

 1. every time we try to `.pop` we register ourselves as a "consumer".
 It will be an atomic counter that is incemented before the modification of the queue and decremented after.
 2. before starting to `.pop` each consumer must make sure that a special atomic boolean flag is not set, and if it's set it must wait, busy-looping is fine here.
 3. when marking starts we
     1. enable this flag in order to put other consumers (that are about to start) on "pause"
     2. wait for "consumers" counter to reach 0.
-4. at this point we know that no other threads tries to mutate our container (existing consumers have finished and no new consumers can start because of the boolean flag), so it's safe to iterate it and call `mark` on each element
+4. at this point we know that no other threads try to mutate our container (existing consumers have finished and no new consumers can start because of the boolean flag), so it's safe to iterate it and call `mark` on each element
 5. finally, we set flag back to `false` and unlock other threads

 ```rust